tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * [sales_no_header.csv](Activities/01-Ins_Reading_CSVs/Resources/sales_no_header.csv)

-Introduce Pandas DataFrames and slack out the [Pandas DataFrame documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and [getting started guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe).
+Open the lesson slides, move to "The Pandas DataFrame" section and highlight the following:

 * A DataFrame is a special data structure in Pandas that is designed to work with tabular data (data that has rows and columns like a spreadsheet) and provides some useful functions to help analyze and manipulate tabular data.

 * A Pandas DataFrame can be created in several ways, such as using a Python dictionary, a list of lists, or reading data from an external file like CSV or JSON.

-* The [Pandas DataFrame documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and [getting started guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) are great resources if students want to learn more about creating DataFrames.
+* The [Pandas DataFrame Documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and the [Pandas Getting Started Guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) are great resources if you want to learn more about creating DataFrames.

 * Comma-separated values (CSV) is one of the most common file formats used to share data on finance.
-Students will start working with DataFrames by creating them from CSV files.
+You will start working with DataFrames by creating them from CSV files.

+Slack out to students the [Pandas DataFrame Documentation](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and the [Pandas Getting Started Guide](http://pandas.pydata.org/pandas-docs/stable/getting_started/dsintro.html#dataframe) and encourage them to review these resources at their pace.

-Start by opening the two CSV files in the [Resources](Activities/01-Ins_Reading_CSVs/Resources) directory, `sales.csv` and `sales_no_header.csv` to show students the format of the data.
+Continue by opening the two CSV files in the "Resources" directory (`sales.csv` and `sales_no_header.csv`) in VSCode or any other plain text editor to show students the format of the data.
 Point out that one file has a header while the other does not.
 Refer back to these files during the demo as needed.

-Next, open `reading_csvs.ipynb` and walk through the following aspects of the code with your students.
+Next, open `reading_csvs.ipynb` Jupyter notebook and walk through the following aspects of the code with your students.
 Highlight the following in sequential order.

 First, emphasize how to import Pandas.